 If you decide to make changes to the current by-laws of your scheme, the Strata Committee should engage the services of a lawyer who’s an expert in this field to draft the by-laws for your particular circumstances.
 You then need to table the change at an owners corporation meeting so that they can be voted on by the owners.

-If you have any questions around by-laws, contact your Strata Manager at Netstrata.
+If you have any questions about by-laws, contact your Strata Manager at Netstrata.